Frequently Asked Questions

 The grade of Pass is not used in calculating grade point average; the grades of D and Fail are used.

-SEAS Students (Pass/Fail): SEAS students can take up to 6 credits of non-technical courses pass/fail and the courses will count towards their non-tech requirement.
+Columbia Engineering students can take up to six credits of non-technical courses pass/fail and the courses will count towards their non-tech requirement.
 Courses must be at the 3000 level or higher.
 Students should check that the department offering the course allows courses in their department to be taken pass/fail.
 Students cannot take any core classes or language instruction classes pass/fail.
 Only one class per semester may be taken pass/fail.
-(This restriction does not include courses that are only offered pass/fail).
+(This restriction does not include courses that are only offered pass/fail.)
 The course grade cannot be uncovered.
-Courses taken pass/fail cannot count towards a minor, all courses taken for a minor have to be taken for a letter grade
+Courses taken pass/fail cannot count towards a minor; all courses taken for a minor have to be taken for a letter grade.

-After the Deadline: Students must petition the Committee on Academic Standing.
-Find all instructions and forms here.
+Students must petition the Committee on Academic Standing.
+Find all instructions and forms online.